Coffee and High Blood Pressure

-We may have heard that coffee has a down side as well as a plus which can affect blood pressure, so what are they and can the negative effects be explained away?
+We may have heard this beverage has a down side as well as a plus which can affect blood pressure, so what are they and can the negative effects be explained away?

 - anxiety